abbreviatedman/react-full-stack-database/readme.md

 30. In the `controllers` folder, create a file called `McuController.js`

-On this file, we will write functions that communicate with our database.
+In this file, we will write functions that communicate with our database.
 These functions will be used as a response to URL requests.

 31. Import the `McuModel` onto this file